 Difference #5: Bluetooth Low Energy – Both smart thermostats are controlled over WiFi, but Nest also features support for Bluetooth Low Energy.
-This technology allows the device to send and receive information using bluetooth, which uses a lot less energy than a wifi connection.
+With Bluetooth support, Nest devices create a low-power wireless mesh network for device-to-device communications.

 Difference #6: Remote Sensors – An important consideration when buying a smart thermostat is whether or not the device offers support for more than one room.
 If your house has rooms that usually vary in temperature, having a thermostat with the ability to recognize this variation and adjust accordingly is a big plus.

-Unfortunately, both the Sensi and the Nest fall short when it comes to remote sensing.
-The Sensi doesn’t have any remote sensors at all, while the Nest only can sense other rooms through Nest Protect — which primarily acts as a smoke detector and fire alarm, however, can be used as a temperature sensor for even heating/cooling distribution.
+Unfortunately, Sensi Touch falls short when it comes to remote sensing.
+The Sensi thermostat doesn’t have any remote sensors at all, while the Nest Learning Thermostat uses Nest Temperature Sensor for even heating/cooling distribution.

 Difference #7: Compatibility – Perhaps one of the most important aspects of any thermostat is how well it interfaces with your current method of smart home control.
 After all, if you can’t control the thermostat using your existing setup, it’s probably not the best choice.

-Generally, you’re going to have to choose between Apple and Google with these devices.
-Sensi supports Amazon Alexa, Apple Homekit, and Wink.
+Generally, the biggest difference between these two thermostats is support for Homekit and SmartThings.
+Sensi supports Amazon Alexa, Google Assistant, Apple Homekit, Samsung SmartThings, and Wink.
 Nest, on the other hand, supports Amazon Alexa, Google Assistant, and Wink.

 Depending on your existing home automation system, this decision might have already been made for you.